 New Zealand is remarkable for there are many places around the South Island where you will be able to see incredible views of the aurora australis.

-Lake Tekapo is also another popular destination in terms of potential to see the aurora australis from.
-The skies around Lake Tekapo also fall under the Aoraki Mackenzie International Dark Sky Reserve and the summit of Mount John are well known stargazing locations among the stargazing community.
+Lake Tekapo is also another popular destination in terms of the potential to see the aurora australis from.
+The skies around Lake Tekapo also fall under the Aoraki Mackenzie International Dark Sky Reserve and the summit of Mount John are well-known stargazing locations among the stargazing community.

 Another destination that is well known for being a fantastic spot for stargazing and viewing the aurora australis in New Zealand is the sparsely populated coastal region of the Catlins.
 The city lights have well and truly been left behind, making for an inky velvety dark sky, perfect for stargazing.

 Stewart IslandStewart Island is yet another popular destination in New Zealand for stargazing and spotting the aurora australis.
 Since over 85% of the island comprises the Rakiura National Park, there’s plenty to do during the day while you wait for the night to see the aurora.

 The Great Barrier IslandThe Great Barrier Island, just off the coast near Auckland is another International Dark Sky Reserve and was designated in 2017.
 This is probably the best option for travellers that are not planning on heading to the South Island.

 InvercargillNew Zealand’s southernmost city, Invercargill, is among the most popular tourist destinations to see the aurora australis.
 Since the aurora originates near the South Pole, Invercargill offers visitors some of the best chances to catch one of nature’s most famous phenomena.

 Best Weather Conditions to See Aurora Australis